 Yield: 12 cupcakes

-Bake Time: 19-20 minutes
+Bake Time: 25 minutes

-While the cupcakes bake and cool, prepare the red wine frosting.
-Beat the butter on a medium speed for 30 seconds with a paddle attachment, until smooth.
+While the cupcakes cool, make the peanut butter buttercream!
+Beat the butter and peanut butter on a medium speed for 30 seconds with a paddle attachment, until combined.
 Slowly add in the powdered sugar, 1 cup at a time.
-Add the cream and red wine during this process.
-Once fully mixed, add in the vanilla and salt, and beat on medium low until the ingredients are fully incorporated, and the desired consistency is reached.
-Add a few squirts of red gel food coloring, and the smallest drop of black gel food coloring.
-Mix until the color is evenly distributed, and is a deep red shade.
-Place into a piping bag fitted with a Wilton 1M tip.
+Alternate with small splashes of cream.
+Once fully mixed, add in the vanilla and salt, and beat on low until the ingredients are fully incorporated, and the desired consistency is reached.
+If the frosting is too thick, add in cream (1 teaspoon at a time).
+If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).
+Place 1/3 of the frosting into a piping bag, and cut a 1.5 cm opening.
+Add a few drops of brown gel food coloring to the remaining frosting, and place into a piping bag, cutting a 1 inch opening.

 Next, prepare the antlers!
 To make each pair of antlers, heat 2 unwrapped tootsie tolls in the microwave for 10-15 seconds, until they just being to melt.
 They should be warm to the touch and easy to mold.
 If they are to hot to handle.
 Let them cool for 30 seconds – 1 minutes, then try to handle them again.
 Shape the tootsie rolls into two logs, about 1.5 inches long. use a small knife to cut into the logs, to shape the spikes of the antlers.
 Set aside on parchment paper to cool.
 Be sure the antlers are fully hardened before inserting into the cupcakes.

 Once the cupcakes are full cooled, remove the centers with a knife and fill with your favorite jam.
 Place the top of each cutout on top of the jam, then pipe a swirl of brown peanut butter frosting onto each cupcake.